mathurinm/github-assignment/README.md

 ### Part A: basic PR
   - Fork this repository by clicking on the `Fork` button on the upper right corner of this page.
   - Clone the repository of your fork with: `git clone https://github.com/YOURLOGIN/github-assignment` (replace YOURLOGIN with your GitHub login)
+  - Check your directory with `pwd` then access the GitHub repository folder with `cd github-assignment`
   - Check which remote (distant) repositories your local repository knows, with `git remote -v` (v for verbose)
   - Setup git to work with the original repo (mine) with `git remote add upstream https://github.com/mathurinm/github-assignment` (tell git: there's a new remote repository to track and its name is `upstream`)
-  - Check again which remote (distant) repositories your local repositories knows.
+  - Check again which remote (distant) repositories your local repositories knows (with `git remote -v`).
 You should now see 2.
   - Create a branch called `YOURNAME` using `git switch -c YOURNAME`, where your replace `YOURNAME` by YOUR name.
 Git tells you that it has created a new branch and you are now on this branch.
+  - Check the GitHub repository where you are and on which branch with `git status`.
-  - Modify the file `students.txt` by adding an X at the end of the line with your name.
+  - Modify the file `students.txt` by adding an `X` at the end of the line with your name.
 This should be done on your machine, using vscode for example.
   - Add and commit this file using `git add THEFILEYOUWANTTOADD` and `git commit m "YOUR COMMIT MESSAGE HERE"`.
 Check what you are doing with `git status`.
   - Push your branch to your repository with `git push`.
 If you haven't done anything more, git will complain that it does not know where to push: follow the instructions that it displays.
 If it complains that you must login, check the Prerequisite section of this Readme.
   - Send a Pull Request of this branch to this repository (mathurinm/github-assignment; not your fork) by going to https://github.com/mathurinm/github-assignment/pulls